With PM in SL & Shah in TN, BJP hopes to shake up Tamil politics this week

 playing to its advantage, the BJP

-is also hopeful that several AIADMK leaders and cadres would be joining the party in the months to come.
-To grow in Tamil Nadu, the BJP
+is also hopeful that AIADMK leaders and cadres would join the party, which it needs to grow in the state.

-needs leaders from other parties.
-What could play to BJP's advantage is that several state politicians are not just facing corruption charges but are also "indiscreet", a BJP
+What could play to the BJP’s advantage is that several state politicians are not just facing corruption charges but are also “indiscreet”, a BJP

 source said.
 The BJP